wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 ### The Event Queue

-The per-thread event queue is an object within the global `class ContentionSim` object. `class ContentionSim` contains a member array `domains`, which stores thread-local data for each contention simulation thread in the weave phase.
+The per-thread event queue is included by the global `class ContentionSim` object. `class ContentionSim` contains a member array `domains`, which stores thread-local data for each contention simulation thread in the weave phase.
 Each element of the object is of type `struct DomainData`, which contains a `class PrioQueue<TimingEvent, PQ_BLOCKS>` object `pq`, a cycle variable `curCycle` tracking the current DES cycle, and a lock, `pqLock`, to serialize threads